cardinal252/Modular-Sitecore/Readme.md

 * All Core bundles require complete solution redelivery.
 * Core bundles may share dependencies and interdepend on each other.
+* NO 2 modules can ever deliver the same file

 ## Conventions